Try Semrush

 Just plain text and links to the post.

-Second, I only link to ONE post per newsletter.
+Second, be sure to link to only ONE post per newsletter.
+Like this:

-That way, when someone gets an email from me they say:
+That way, when someone gets an email from you they think:

-Which has helped keep my open rates above 35%… even though I have over 200k email subscribers:
+That strategy helped us keep our open rates above 35%… even with a large number of email subscribers:

 If you’re in B2B, you NEED to hop on LinkedIn.

-Unlike Facebook and Twitter, LinkedIn organic reach right now is GREAT.
+Unlike Facebook and X (formerly Twitter), LinkedIn organic reach is GREAT.

-For example, here’s one of my older LinkedIn posts:
+For example, here’s one of our older LinkedIn posts:

 Insane.